-The RWU supplement to the Common Application includes a question about whether you wish us to consider your test scores*.
+The RWU Member Questions section of the Common Application includes a question about whether you wish us to consider your test scores*.
 If you do not complete this question, your scores will be used.
 If you do not complete the question and you do not submit scores, your application will be considered incomplete until the scores have been received.

 * Students applying for the elementary and secondary education programs must submit test scores.